 We are the only organization in Missouri that hires professional lobbyists to influence state legislation affecting those on the registry.
 Our dedicated lobbyists with the prominent Jefferson City firm, Gamble & Schlemeier, include Sarah Schlemeier Henke, a seasoned legislative advocate, and Jeff Smith, a former Missouri state senator with an interest in helping justice-impacted individuals and families.
-Sarah and Jeff successfully halted several bills in 2025 that would have had devastating consequences for people on all 3 Tiers.
+Sarah and Jeff successfully halted several bills in 2025 and 2026 that would have had devastating consequences for people on all 3 Tiers.

 Overview of SB 134 Testimony and Legislative Activity (February 5, 2025)